isaacew/starter-academic/content/talk/typstS01E02/index.md

 ---

 In this [video](https://youtu.be/rg46Mz74ssU), I explain how to do several basic commands in typing a paper with Typst.
 Rather than use a template, this video shows how to make a paper, insert figures, tables, equations, and citations as well as label and reference that content.
-The [code](https://typst.app/project/rHR0BxlvC_t5mF6r3zvKmW) for this example is available for anyone to view.
 Typst’s [online editor](https://typst.app/) can be used to type online.
 The [documentation](https://typst.app/docs/) can be used to find out more about Typst and its usage.